day8/re-frame/docs/clojurescript.md

 {:user/id      1
  :user/name    "Barry"
  :user/age     28
- :user/company "Tesla"}
+ :user/company "Tesla"
+ :role/name    "Intern Assistant Pencil Sharpener"}
 ```

-Experiments:
+Evaluate these experiements youself (any surprises?):

   - `#!clj (namespace :a)`
   - `#!clj (keyword (name :a))`
   -  `#!clj (keyword (namespace :a/b) (name :a/b))`

+XXX inline REPL goes here.
+In the meantime use [this external one](https://jaredforsyth.com/reepl/)

 ---

 ## Kebab Case Please

 We don't use `#!clj _` in names.
 Instead we use `#!clj -`.

-That leads to Kebab Casing like this `:the-winner-is`, and not Snake Casing `:the_winner_is`.
-And Pascal case is reserved for a situation which we don't cover in this tutorial.

 This applies to both symbols and keywords.

+That leads to Kebab Casing like this `:the-winner-is`, and not Snake Casing `:dont_do_this`.
+Pascal case is reserved for a situation which we don't cover in this tutorial.

 We can use `#!clj -` in names because it isn't an operator.
 In the form `#!clj (- 3 2)`,  `#!clj -` is a one character name which is the ultimate in kebab case.
 It also happens to look like the minus operator in other languages.

-On that subject, you'll often see names which include a trailing `#!clj ?`, like `#!clj even?` or `#!clj nil?`.
+On that subject, you'll often see Clojure names which include a trailing `#!clj ?`, like `#!clj even?` or `#!clj nil?`.
-This is a convension.
-It is used for predicates which test for thruth.
+This is a convention.
+It is used for predicates which test for truth.

 |  Form                           |   Evaluates To               |
 |---------------------------------|------------------------------|